yichunzhao/oauth2-spring-demo/README.md

 *Terms*

-* Resource owner: you own a google dirver account.
+* Resource owner: a google dirver account owner.
-* Resource sever: fx: your photoes stored on the google driver, which responsible for making sure the accessing your photoes athorized.
+* Resource sever: fx: photoes stored on a Google driver, which responsible for making sure the accessing photoes that must be authorized.
-* client(thrid party): on the behalf of you to access your photoes stored on the google drive, for instance, so as to print them out.
+* Client(thrid party): on the behalf of resource owner to access photoes stored in the Google drive, so as to print them out.
 * Authorization Server: the server issuing access token to the client.